Icelandic summer is calling you for an adventure. | Check this out!

 NOAA’s OVATION Map

 NOAA’s Oval Variation, Assessment, Tracking, Intensity, and Online Nowcasting (OVATION) Map can also help you to observe the activity of the aurora in real time.
-It shows 30 minutes aurora forecast for Northern and Southern hemispheres.
+It shows a 30-minute aurora forecast for the Northern and Southern hemispheres.

 The map is updated daily around midnight (UTC).